binipringle/eet/_texts/7-templates.md

 ---
 layout: narrative
-title: News
+title: Templates
 author:
 editor: Sabina Pringle
+rights:
 source:
 toc:

 ---

-This page is for newsworthy news.
+This is where useful templates will go

----
+___